zenoss/ZenPacks.zenoss.ZenPackLib/docs/command_line.rst

 lint
 ****

-The *lint* action will check the provided YAML file for correctness.
+The *lint* command will check the provided YAML file for correctness.
 It checks that the provided file is syntactically-valid YAML, and it will also perform many others checks that validate that the contained entries, fields and their values are valid.